SaiemAmin/WeatherFlow-elt/README.md

 # WeatherFlow — Serverless ELT Weather Pipeline 🌤️

-A fully automated, serverless ELT pipeline on AWS that ingests daily historical weather data for 3 US cities, transforms it into analytics-ready tables via Apache Airflow orchestration, and visualizes it in a Power BI dashboard — running daily without manual intervention.
+A fully automated, serverless ELT pipeline on AWS that ingests daily historical weather data for 3 US cities, transforms it into analytics-ready tables via Apache Airflow orchestration on EC2 t3.medium instance, and visualizes it in a Power BI dashboard — running daily without manual intervention.

 ---